jiacheo/web3-multisigwallet/README.md

 # web3-multisigwallet

 ## description
-An simple example of multiwallet working mechanism, may have many security bugs, DO NOT use this code in your products.
+An simple example of multisigwallet working mechanism, may have many security bugs, DO NOT use this code in your products.

 ## what a multisig wallet's value?
 ### improve transaction security